Psalm 110 is “The Word Of The Oath”

 The writer of Hebrews referred to David’s prophetic Psalm 110 as “the word of the oath” six times in his letter (Hebrews 6:16-17, 7:20-21,28).
 The Old Covenant law could only appoint high priests who were “weak.”
 However the “word of the oath, which came after the law” has appointed Jesus Christ, God’s Son, as both our “Lord” and “priest forever.”

 Through His New Covenant blood, Jesus has been raised (Hebrews 13:20) and “made perfect forever.”

-Earlier, referring to this, the author of Hebrews wrote, “they indeed became priests without an oath, but He with an oath through the One who said to Him, ‘The Lord has sworn and will not change His mind, You are a priest forever;’ so much the more Jesus has become the guarantee of a better covenant” (Hebrews 7:21-22, Psalm 110:4).
+The author of Hebrews also wrote, “they indeed became priests without an oath, but He with an oath through the One who said to Him, ‘The Lord has sworn and will not change His mind, You are a priest forever;’ so much the more Jesus has become the guarantee of a better covenant” (Hebrews 7:21-22, Psalm 110:4).